Open-Cap-Table-Coalition/ocx/README.md

 for example you should be able to run `script/update` every time you pull new changes or checkout a different branch.

+### Running the CLI

+If you want to run the `ocf2ocx` CLI based on what is in your local code, there are two ways.

+1. `npm run cli` will build the TypeScript and then invoke the build output.
+   Note to pass options you will need a `--` to keep `npm` from capturing them;
+   e.g.: `npm run cli --version` will give you the version of `npm` you are using, `npm run cli -- --version` will output the version of the CLI.
+2. `npm link` will make `ocf2ocx` globally available -- but you will need to remember to run `npm run build` to apply your updates.

 ### Development Process

 For initial development, we will be using [Ship / Show / Ask][ssa].
 Because of